intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/UseCase/spark-dataframe.md

 **In this guide we will describe how to use Spark Dataframes to scale-out data processing for distribtued deep learning.**

-The dataset in this guide we used is [movielens-1M](https://grouplens.org/datasets/movielens/1m/), which contains 1 million ratings of 5 levels from 6000 users on 4000 movies.
+The dataset used in this guide is [movielens-1M](https://grouplens.org/datasets/movielens/1m/), which contains 1 million ratings of 5 levels from 6000 users on 4000 movies.
 We will read the data into Spark Dataframe and directly use the Spark Dataframe as the input to the distributed training.

 ### **1. Read input data into Spark DataFrame**

 First, read the input data into Spark Dataframes.
-Spark supports to read files in CSV, JSON, TEXT, Parquet, and many more file formats into Spark DataFrame.
-Spark SQL provides `spark.read.csv("path")` to read a CSV file into Spark DataFrame.

 ```python
 from zoo.orca import OrcaContext